 It is our aim to provide, prior to the submission of your planning application, clear and accurate advice and information.
-This includes explaining (free of charge) the application’s necessary content, the time it will take to arrive at a formal decision and the likely outcome.

 You can get advice and information in a number of ways:

 Through an appointment system with an officer at one of the following surgeries:

 - Monday - 9.00 am - 12.00 noon and 1.00 pm - 3.45 pm - Civic Offices, Knoll Street, Cleethorpes DN35 8LN.

 - Wednesday - 9.00 am - 12.00 noon and 1.00 pm – 3.45 pm - Origin 1, Origin Way, Europarc, Grimsby, DN37 9TZ.

 - Friday - 9.00 am - 12.00 noon - Immingham Civic Offices, Pelham Road, Immingham, DN40 1QF